kelloggm/checkerframework-gradle-plugin/README.md

 You can resolve this via a switch that causes your build to use either Error Prone or the Checker Framework, but not both.
-Here is how do change the above instructions:
+Here is how to change the above instructions:

 ```